The Giraldo Lab

 Outstanding Teaching Awardee

 Israel obtained his B.S. in Biochemistry from California State University Los Angeles where he investigated mechanisms that initiate plant senescence.
 At Washington State University, he studied protein-protein complexes in native rice seed endosperm that initiate starch metabolism.
-Currently his research focuses on using nanoparticle-based tools for targeted biochemical delivery in plants and to study the role of signaling molecules involved in chloroplast retrograde signaling.
+Currently his research focuses on using nanoparticle-based tools for targeted biochemical delivery in plants and to study the role of chloroplast signaling molecules.

 Gregory worked on immunotoxin production inside algal chloroplasts with the Mayfield lab while earning his B.S. from the University of California, San Diego.
 He studied the roles that algae has in our ecosystem, and as a source of unique proteins and lipids.
 His current research focuses on fusing microbiology with nanotechnology; augmenting microbes with nanoparticles and creating new ways to harness the power of microbial communities.